Remote Proofreading Jobs and 26 Places to Find Them

 16. OneSpace Freelancers

 OneSpace is a site made for new freelancers.
-There aren’t as many job postings on this site, but you do get support and feedback from their staff.
+There aren’t as many job postings on this site as on other proofreading services, but you do get support and feedback from their staff.
 They provide advice on how you can work better as a freelancer and build your business.
+So while you would't necessarily find remote work on this space, it's a good way to learn the craft of maintaining your freelance proofreading business in the long run.

 Upwork is one of the biggest marketplaces for freelancers, and the remote jobs for editors and proofreaders you can find on here are often for technical and copy writing.
-Projects are usually on the smaller side, which means there isn’t always demand for highly experienced proofreaders.
+Projects are usually on the smaller side, which means there isn’t always demand for highly experienced workers.
+Still, it's a good place to get started on your online proofreading career.

 Short for flexible jobs, this job board only posts work that you can do from home, so you don’t have to narrow the search yourself.
 There are plenty of proofreading jobs across many industries and countries for you to choose from, some of which are even full-time collaborations.